OpenBAS-Platform/docs/docs/usage/atomic.md

 - Detection: the ability of your security posture to detect the inject
 - Human response: the ability of your security teams to react as intented facing the inject

+details about the configuration, the command lines (if relevant) and the execution logs of the atomic testing and its expectations.

+You can also see the raw execution logs of the [Injector](injectors.md) responsible for the test execution.

 Big metrics on top of the screen sum up the expectations' result of all targets.

 The list of targets on the left allows you to easily see the result per Target, and for example investigate further why a specific Asset have failed the test.